 Dr. Cyran also completed her pre-doctoral internship and externship at CBC.
 Prior to her externship at CBC, Dr. Cyran worked as a school psychology extern in the Ardsley, NY, school district, serving the elementary and high schools.
 There, she performed psychoeducational assessment, group and individual counseling, consultation, behavioral intervention, progress monitoring, and social-emotional learning.
 She was also a clinician at the St. John’s University Center for Psychological Services, a community-based mental health clinic, where she provided comprehensive psychoeducational assessments and evidence-based therapeutic interventions with children and adolescents presenting with a variety of emotional and behavioral difficulties.

-In addition to clinical work, Laura is actively involved with the CBC research and program evaluation team.
-She is also a research assistant in a developmental psychology lab investigating adolescent peer relationships and social withdrawal and served as a Doctoral Research Fellow in the St. John's Infancy Research Lab, where she investigated infant learning and memory.
-Laura also enjoys sharing her love of research with undergraduates through teaching an Experimental Psychology course to students at Hunter College and assisting with an undergraduate research seminar at St. John's.
+In addition to clinical work, Dr. Cyran is actively involved with the CBC research and program evaluation team.
+She was also heavily involved in research during her grad school years, acting as a research assistant in a developmental psychology lab and serving as a Doctoral Research Fellow in the St. John's Infancy Research Lab.
+Dr. Cyran has presented her research at national and international conferences.
+She also enjoys sharing her love of research with undergraduates through teaching courses in the area of research methods and statistics.

-Laura is a member of several professional organizations, including the Association for Psychological Science (APS), Society for the Improvement of Psychological Science (SIPS), Association for Behavioral and Cognitive Therapies (ABCT), and the National Association of School Psychologists (NASP).
-She has presented her research at national and international conferences.
+Dr. Cyran is a member of several professional organizations, including the Association for Psychological Science (APS), Society for the Improvement of Psychological Science (SIPS), Association for Behavioral and Cognitive Therapies (ABCT), and the National Association of School Psychologists (NASP).